xraypy/feff85exafs/wrappers/C/README.md

    atom (or leg) in the path.  `add_scatterer` fills the `rat` and `ipot` members of the struct and also sets `nleg`.

-8. The call to `make_path` computes the parts of F-effective and stores them in the `path` struct.
+9. The call to `make_path` computes the parts of F-effective and stores them in the `path` struct.
 The return value is an error code (see `feffpath.h`).
 0 means no error.

-9. The call to `clear_path` reinitializes the struct.
+10. The call to `clear_path` reinitializes the struct.
 This is not strictly necessary in this case, but would be were the program to go on to compute another path.
+Note that clear_path does not reset `phbin`, `nnnn`, or `json`, which are assumed to be constant from time to time calling `make_path`.

-10. Finally, the memory for `path` is deallocated and the program terminates.
+11. Finally, the memory for `path` is deallocated and the program terminates.